HubofPraise/Steghub_Devops_Projects/LEMP STACK IMPLEMENTATION/LEMP PROJECT.md

     die();
 }
 ```

-Save and close
+Save and Close.

-You can now access this page in your web browser by visiting the public IP address configured for your website, followed by /todo_list.php
+Open your web browser and enter your server’s public IP address, then add /todo_list.php at the end of the URL to access the page

+Access web browser:
 ``` web
 http://13.48.3.99/todo_list.php
 ```
 ![image](./IMAGES/phpfinal.PNG)

-This means php environment is ready to connect and interact with the MySQL server.
+Congratulations!
+You have successfully deployed a LEMP stack on AWS EC2.